-Researchers from the Illinois Basin – Decatur Project (IBDP) will present seventeen presentations at the GHGT Conference, October 5-9, 2014, Austin, TX.
+Researchers from the Illinois Basin – Decatur Project (IBDP) presented seventeen presentations at the GHGT Conference, October 5-9, 2014, Austin, TX.
 This conference, one of the largest international forums for technical discussions of greenhouse gas emissions, has established itself as the principal international conference on greenhouse gas mitigation technologies.
-Presentations will focus on IBDP accomplishments but also on knowledge sharing to provide conference attendees with research results, expertise, and data for independent scientific analysis and decision-making.
-The following presentations are included in the technical program:
+Presentations focused on IBDP accomplishments but also on knowledge sharing to provide conference attendees with research results, expertise, and data for independent scientific analysis and decision-making.
+The following presentations were included in the technical program:

 - Screening methodology for regional-scale CO2 EOR and storage using economic criteria, Charles C. Monson, Christopher P. Korose, and Scott M. Frailey (Poster)

 - Strategies for advancing CO2 EOR in the Illinois Basin, James Damico, Charles Monson, Scott Frailey, Yaghoob Lasemi, Nathan Webb, Nathan Grigsby, Fang Yang, and Peter Berger (Poster)